jaanhunzai/Data_Engineering_UseCase_and_Solution/README.md

 - BQ_TABLE = "patentDocument"

 ## Jupyter Notebook
 Jupyter notebook has been created for testing purpose. you can examining how data has been extracted and transformed.
-I also added some Statistical Insights on tranformed dataframe.

 ## Deployment on GCP as a Cloud Function
 You can download the zip source code "function-source.zip" and upload it into your cloud function